3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Results for B-Field Inclination Angles and 3D B-field Morphology

 Giving the intrinsic polarization efficiency from the constrained dust properties, the local impacts of grain alignment by RATs ($P_{\rm i,K}/N_{\rm H}$ and $f_{\rm pol, K}$, see Section \ref{sec:int_fpol}) and magnetic turbulence ($F_{\rm turb}$, see Section \ref{sec:Fturb}) within the G11 filament, we derive the local 3D inclination angles of the mean fields from the observed starlight polarization efficiency, $P_{\rm K}/N_{\rm H}$, as demonstrated in Equation \ref{eq:chi_ext}.

-Figure \ref{fig:Incl_Star} shows the spatial distribution of the absolute inclination angles $|\gamma_{\rm obs}|$ obtained from our technique.
-In general, the global B-fields are inclined with respect to the LOS with $|\gamma_{\rm obs}| \sim 50$ degrees.
-The inferred angles tend to decrease in denser regions with $N_{\rm H_2} > 1.5 \times 10^{22}\,\rm cm^{-2}$ where the gravitational effect is dominant.
-The inferred values vary from the outer regions to the inner filament corresponding to varying 3D B-field structures.
+Figure \ref{fig:Incl_Star} shows the spatial distribution of the absolute inclination angles $|\gamma_{\rm obs}|$ obtained from our technique (left panel).
+The right panel of Figure \ref{fig:Incl_Star} demonstrates the variation of $|\gamma_{\rm obs}|$ with respect to the column density $N_{\rm H_2}$.
+The global B-fields are inclined with respect to the LOS with the mean $|\gamma_{\rm obs}| \sim 48$ degrees, and not significant changed as $N_{\rm H_2}$ increases.
+The local values of $|\gamma_{\rm obs}|$, on the other hand, fluctuate strongly owing to the local variations of 3D B-field structures from the outer to the inner regions of G11.